-The environmental clearance process comes under the Environmental Protection Act of 1986 provisions.
+The environmental clearance process comes under the provisions of the Environmental Protection Act of 1986.
 When developmental activities are associated with the risk of environmental degradation when the development project is executed, there is more possibility of loss of nature, such as wildlife, rehabilitation and resettlement of local habitat, etc. It also leads to pollution of water, air, soil, noise pollution and much more.
-Based on this, environmental degradation does not mean no one should stop the development.
+Based on this, environmental degradation does not mean that no one should stop development.
 This would be the significant challenge of modern society: we should go for maximum growth with minimum environmental damage.

 Process of Environmental Clearance